lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 Humdurm Toolkit de David Huron es un conjunto de herramientas de software creadas para la investigación musical asistida por computadoras.
-Esta reseña describe y evalua el Toolkit y el esquema representacion musical que lo acompaña.
+Esta reseña describe y evalua el Toolkit y el esquema representacion musical que lo apoya.

 # 1. Introducción

 ## 1.1 Justificacion
-Music-theoretical endeavors vary greatly in their breadth.
-At one end of the spectrum are accounts of a particular composer’s technique within a particular piece; at the other, attempts to answer the most general questions about how music works.
-As an investigator’s aims tend toward the latter end of the continuum, he or she must explore a larger and larger repertoire.
+* Music-theoretical endeavors vary greatly in their breadth.
+	* At one end of the spectrum are accounts of a particular composer’s technique within a particular piecei.
+	* At the other, attempts to answer the most general questions about how music works

+* As an investigator’s aims tend toward the latter end of the continuum, he or she must explore a larger and larger repertoire.

-Compounded with the level of intimacy with musical details that a systematic inquiry can require, a large body of music can quickly exceed the capacity of one scholarly lifetime.
-An indispensable step in pursuing this broader type of research is thus the accumulation and maintenance of a large, searchable computer database of music.
-Even the study of repertoires of manageable size is more flexibly undertaken when digital representation and automated manipulation of the music is available.
+* Compounded with the level of intimacy with musical details that a systematic inquiry can require, a large body of music can quickly exceed the capacity of one scholarly lifetime.

+* An indispensable step in pursuing this broader type of research is thus the accumulation and maintenance of a large, searchable computer database of music.

+* Even the study of repertoires of manageable size is more flexibly undertaken when digital representation and automated manipulation of the music is available.

 ## 1.2 Contexto
-The Center for Computer Assisted Research in the Gumanities (CCARH) at Stanford has an ongoing musical database project; among other items virtually all of J. S. Bach’s oeuvre has been electronically encoded.
-Of vital importance to such a task’s usefulness is the format of musical representation within the database.
-As the success of computer-assisted musicology becomes more widely apparent, musical representation schemes are likely to proliferate, jockeying for position until such time as some sort of standard is agreed upon.
-The evaluation of representation schemes has been a hot topic in the not-so-distant past;^(1) however, most of the schemes discussed were designed to aid composers of computer music, whose requirements do not necessarily intersect with those of investigative scholars.
-In CCARH’s database, several formats for encoding music are employed concurrently, all subsets of CCARH’s master representation MuseData.
-The structure of the database and the aims of the various schemes have been described elsewhere; most promising among the schemes is the Humdrum representation, designed by David Huron.
+* The Center for Computer Assisted Research in the Humanities (CCARH) at Stanford has an ongoing musical database project.

+	* Of vital importance to such a task’s usefulness is the format of musical representation within the database.

+* As the result of computer-assisted musicology sucesses, musical representation schemes  proliferatinge, jockeying for position until such time as some sort of standard is agreed upon.

+	* Most of the schemes were designed to aid composers of computer music.
+Whose requirements do not necessarily intersect with those of investigative scholars.

+* In CCARH’s database, several formats for encoding music are employed concurrently, all subsets of CCARH’s master representation MuseData.
+	* Most promising among the schemes is the Humdrum representation, designed by David Huron.

-# 2. Humdrum
+# 2. Humdrum \newline Dos aspectos, Representación y Manipulación

-## 2.1 La Sistaxis y El Conjunto Comandos
+## 2.1 La Sistaxis
-Humdrum comprises two distinct aspects, corresponding to the representation and manipulation of musical data.
-First, there is the syntax defined for representing discrete information as a series of records in a computer file.
+* First, there is the syntax defined for representing discrete information as a series of records in a computer file.
-Its definition allows for many kinds of information to be encoded; the scheme used in the CCARH database for essential musical pitch and duration information is just one of an open-ended set—some other members of which I mention below—that may be augmented by user-defined schemes for specific research tasks.
+	* Its definition allows for many kinds of information to be encoded.
+	* The scheme used in the CCARH dataibase for essential musical pitch and duration information is just one of an open-ended set.
+		* Some other members may be augmented by user-defined schemes for specific research tasks.

+## 2.2 El Conjunto Comandos
-Second, there is the set of commands, the Humdrum Toolkit, devised to manipulate files that conform to the Humdrum syntax in the name of machine-aided research in music.
+* Second, there is the set of commands, the Humdrum Toolkit, devised to manipulate files that conform to the Humdrum syntax in the name of machine-aided research in music.
-The emphasis here should be on “aided”:
+	* The emphasis here should be on “aided”:
-Humdrum possesses no higher-level analytical faculties per se.
-Rather, its power derives from the flexibility of its kit of elemental commands, which the user must learn to use in combination to exploit fully the system’s potential.
+		* Humdrum possesses no higher-level analytical faculties per se.
+		* Rather, its power derives from the flexibility of its kit of elemental commands, which the user must learn to use in combination to exploit fully the system’s potential.

 # 3. Representaciones Humdrum (Sintaxis)